runepnpgodtraining1lol1-sudo/agglayer-docs/docs/agglayer/get-started/bridge-assets.md

 ### 2.1 Update Your `config.js` File

 Make sure your `config.js` contains the correct network settings, RPC endpoints, bridge contract addresses, and account details.
-(See the [Agglayer Unified Bridge repository](https://github.com/BrianSeong99/Agglayer_UnifiedBridge/blob/main/scripts/config.js) for a sample configuration).
+(See the [Template File](../src/config.js) for a sample configuration).
 The reference `config.js` contains public RPCs as a placeholder, but it is recommended to get private RPCs for best results.

 ### 2.2 Set Up the Utility File: `utils_lxly.js`

 This file initializes your connection with the Unified Bridge using lxly.js.
 It configures network providers (using HDWalletProvider or similar) for both the source and destination networks.
-Reference file - [utils_lxly.js](https://github.com/BrianSeong99/Agglayer_UnifiedBridge/blob/main/scripts/src/utils/utils_lxly.js)
+Reference file - [utils_lxly.js](../src/utils/utils_lxly.js)

 #### Example: `utils_lxly.js`
 ```javascript